The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Methodology

 \subsection{Converting Attributes to Scores}

-The final, crucial component of the pipeline is to convert our extracted list of protagonist attributes to numerical scores along each of our selected dimensions of portrayal.
-We condense the methods proposed in past literature for various dimensions into a generalized set of algorithms, enabling a comparative analysis of the consistency of scores using these different methods.
+The final, crucial component of the pipeline is to convert our extracted list of protagonist attributes into numerical scores along each of our selected lexical dimensions.
+We condense the methods proposed in past literature into a generalized set of algorithms, enabling a comparative analysis of the consistency of results using different methods.

-\paragraph{Average lexical score (\texttt{lex-avg})}: We start again with a simple baseline: the average of the lexical scores, for attribute tokens that are present in the lexicons for each of our dimensions.
+\textbf{Average lexical score (\texttt{lex-avg})}: We start with a simple baseline: the average of the lexical scores for attribute tokens that are directly present in the lexicons for each of our dimensions (assigning a score of 1 to the token \textit{smart}, which is directly in the lexicon for Intellect, for example).

-\paragraph{Average embedding similarity (\texttt{emb-sim})}: Here, attribute tokens are not in the lexicon for a dimension are assigned scores based on the average cosine similarity with the lexicon terms.
+\textbf{Average embedding similarity (\texttt{emb-sim})}: Here, attribute tokens not in the lexicon for a dimension are assigned scores based on the average cosine similarity with the lexicon terms.
 More concretely, given the dimension lexicon $L$, and the protagonist attribute $t$, we calculate the dimensional intensity of $t$ as:

 Where $e(\cdot)$ is the pretrained word2vec embedding \cite{mikolov2013efficient}.
 This is the process followed in \citet{Lucy2021GenderAR} and \citet{Huang2021UncoveringIG} for the Appearance and Intellect dimensions.
-We adapt it for the VAD dimensions by considering cosine similarity to words that are above the 75th percentile of scores in the respective lexicons, and for Power by considering only those words that are associated with high power.
+We adapt it for the VAD dimensions by considering cosine similarity to words $L$ that are above the 75th percentile of scores in the respective lexicons, and for Power by considering only those words that are associated with high power.
 The average of the scores of all attribute tokens represents the score for a story.

-\paragraph{Axis projection (\texttt{axis-emb})}: Here, we construct a \textit{vector axis}, or semantic axis, that encodes the dimensional property as a direction in the embedding space.
-Given a set of terms $L_{l}$ and $L_{h}$ from $L$ that represent the extreme ends of the dimension -- say, a list of low valence and high valence terms -- we find the vector axis for the dimension by computing the following:
+\textbf{Axis projection (\texttt{axis-emb})}: Here, we construct a \textit{vector axis}, or semantic axis, that encodes the dimensional property as a direction in the embedding space.
+Given a set of terms $L_{l}$ and $L_{h}$ from $L$ that represent the extreme ends of the dimension -- say, a list of low valence and high valence terms -- we first find the vector axis for the dimension: